runelite/launcher/snap-build-readme.md

 The dangerous flag is needed to allow installation without a signature.
 Only Adam can generate valid signatures as part of the process of submitting to the store.
 However, the Snap should otherwise function identically.

 If there are any errors with `snapcraft`, liberal use of `snapcraft clean` may become your best friend.
-You can selectively clean only one part of the snap, E.G, `snapcraft clean Adoptopenjdk`, or the entire snap at once with `snapcraft clean`
+You can selectively clean only one part of the snap, E.G, `snapcraft clean adoptopenjdk`, or the entire snap at once with `snapcraft clean`

 ##Tl;Dr##
 1) Clone the repo